-I, on the other had, could never remember anyone’s birthday.
-I remember my brother and sister’s, but I have trouble with my parents’.
+On the other hand, I could never really remember anyone’s birthday.
+I mean, I remember my brother and sister’s, but to be honest I have trouble with my parents’.
 It was just not something that my brain was interested in holding on to.
 Of course at the time, the geeky, budding engineer in me mused on ways to “solve” that problem, like creating a spreadsheet or calendar of all my friends’ birthdays.
 But that entailed tedious upkeep, and it wouldn’t solve the problem of alerting me on the day.

 It was a weird confluence: first the entire internet mourning Steve Jobs, then multiple items in my feedreader about Amit Gupta of Photojojo.
 He was recently diagnosed with acute leukemia and thus will need a bone marrow transplant from someone of South Asian descent in the near future.
 It compelled me to put a link on my blog calling out to all South Asians.